rendermotion/RMPY/docs/source/how_to_install.rst

 How to install
 ==============
-You can clone directly the repository from the git hub page and clone it to your user/maya/scripts folder
+You can clone directly the repository from the git hub page and clone it to your user/maya/scripts folder.
+In theory you could clone it to any PYTHON_PATH folder.

 .. code-block:: bash